sherwyn11/Medi-Care/README.md

 # Medi-Care &nbsp; <img src="https://pbs.twimg.com/profile_images/653586573/Logo_wc-2_400x400.png" height="30px" width="30px"/>

-A decentralized web application using ReactJS, Flask, Solidity and the Ethereum Blockchain to store and view all medical documents securely
+A decentralized web application using ReactJS, Flask, Solidity, IPFS and the Ethereum Blockchain to store and view all medical documents securely

 # About the Ethereum Blockchain